iTec-Inc/The-Bot-iOX-Project/README.md

 # Notes
 Please note that this is not compiled, (.exe) and never will be, because of specific things.
 Instead you will have to run it form the source code.
++ PLEASE NOTE THAT DO NOT DOWNLOAD THE CODE DIRECTLY BUT DOWNLOAD ONE OF THE RELEASES!
 # About the version and updates
 This Release only supports some words and replys in the terminal "bot has said <message>"

 # How to use
++ PLEASE NOTE THAT DO NOT DOWNLOAD THE CODE DIRECTLY BUT DOWNLOAD ONE OF THE RELEASES!
 1. Install node.js by going to https://nodejs.org/en/download/ and downloading for your OS.
 2. Open up a terminal window, make a folder, then download the files there.
 2. Go to the bottom of the file "index.js" then replace (your-token-here) with your bots token.